hevmarriott/DNAscanv2/README.md

   -iobio                if this flag is set the iobio service links will be provided at the end of the analysis (Default = "False")
   -alignment            if this flag is set the alignment stage will be performed (Default = "False") -expansion            if this flag is set DNAscan will look for the expansions described in the json folder described in paths_configs.py with ExpansionHunter and non-reference/novel tandem repeats with ExpansionHunter Denovo (Default = "False").
+  -STR			if this flag is set DNAscan will look for genome-wide novel/non-reference tandem repeats with ExpansionHunter Denovo  (Default = "False").
+  -genotypeSTR		if this flag is set in addition to STR, DNAscan will genotype the identified STR loci with ExpansionHunter (Default = "False").
   -SV                   if this flag is set the structural variant calling stage will be performed with Manta (in all modes) and Delly (normal mode for inversions and deletions; all variants in intensive mode) (Default = "False")
   -MEI			if this flag is set, mobile element insertion/transposable element calling will be performed with MELT -virus                if this flag is set DNAscan will perform viral scanning (Default = "False")